Turtle Brownies

 Instructions

-• Preheat oven to 350°F. Line a 9 x 13 pan with parchment paper.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line a 9×13 pan with parchment paper.
 Set aside.

-• In a medium saucepan, heat butter over medium heat until melted.
-Gradually add sugar until it begins to dissolve.
-Remove from heat and stir in espresso powder and vanilla extract.
+• In a medium saucepan, heat the butter over medium heat until melted.
+Gradually add the sugar until it begins to dissolve.
+Remove from heat and stir in the espresso powder and vanilla extract.

-• In a medium mixing bowl, combine flour, cocoa, baking powder and salt; whisk until combined.
-Slowly pour into wet ingredients, mix until combined (scrape the bottom of the bowl and the sides to make sure you get all of the dry pockets).
-Stir in ¼ c. mini chocolate chips and ¼ c. pecans.
-Pour batter into prepared pan.
+• In a medium mixing bowl, combine the flour, cocoa, baking powder, and salt; whisk until combined.
+Slowly pour into the wet ingredients and mix until combined (scrape the bottom of the bowl and the sides to make sure you get all of the dry pockets).
+Stir in ¼ cup mini chocolate chips and ¼ cup pecans.
+Pour the batter into the prepared pan.

-• Drizzle caramel evenly over the brownies.
-Using a toothpick, swirl caramel into brownies.
+• Drizzle the caramel evenly over the brownies.
+Using a toothpick, swirl the caramel into the brownies.
 Bake for 35 minutes.
-Remove from oven and spread prepared Rolo topping over while brownies are hot.
-Sprinkle with remaining mini chocolate chips and pecans.
-Return to oven for 3-5 more minutes.
-Remove from oven and allow brownies to cool completely in the pan on a wire rack (30 minutes or so).
+Remove from the oven and spread the prepared Rolo topping over while the brownies are hot.
+Sprinkle with the remaining mini chocolate chips and pecans.
+Return to the oven for 3–5 more minutes.
+Remove from the oven and allow the brownies to cool completely in the pan on a wire rack (about 30 minutes).

-• Once cool, drizzle with chocolate ganache.
+• Once cool, drizzle with the chocolate ganache.
 Refrigerate for 1 hour.
 Cut into squares and serve.

 Nutrition